 Cannot find, push or install a Microsoft Store app

 There are many reasons why you might not be able to locate or install an application from the Microsoft Store.
 I have listed some of the top reasons below and added an explanation and troubleshooting.

 - App not available in your country or region

 - The App or Game is no longer available

 - Microsoft Store not launching at all.

-Before we go ahead, here is a small check we suggest you do, and it might save you from a lot of trouble.
-Click on Store menu, and then go to My Library > All owned and scroll through the results to find the game or app you moved.
+Before we go ahead, here is a small check we suggest you do, and it might save you a lot of trouble.
+Click on the Store menu, and then go to My Library > All owned and scroll through the results to find the game or app you moved.
 If you still don’t see it, let’s go ahead.

 1] Device Limit on applications from Microsoft Store

 Microsoft allows the app to be installed on 10 computers under one account.
 It includes Xbox and Windows 10 computers.
 If this is the case, you will get a clear message saying: